jayadeepravuri/Motorman/README.md

 The popular game of Hangman, has been redesigned and given the name MotorMan.
 It is a command line interface game and the player should guess a letter or a word within 6 tries, in order to win the game.
 The game  provides full user interaction to complete the game.

-I hope that you enjoy the game.
+I trust you'll find the game enjoyable.

 ## Lucid Chart

 ![Flow Chart](/assets/images/Lucidchart.JPG)

-Prior to the initial implementation of the game, I constructed a flow chart using [Lucid Chart](https://www.lucidchart.com/pages/) to help me understand how I would be able to write the Python code for the game.
-At the beginning of the game, I wanted to ask the user their name and use it later on.
-Also, I wanted to ask the user whether they were sure about their category decision.
-If not, I wanted to loop back to the question.
+Before commencing the game's initial development, I created a flowchart using Lucid Chart to map out my approach to writing the Python code for the game.
+At the start of the game, my intention was to inquire about the user's name and store it for later use.
+Additionally, I aimed to confirm the user's category choice and, in case of uncertainty, implement a loop to revisit the question.

 In conclusion, my priority was to establish a clear visual representation of how the code would function in relation to letter guessing.
 Initially, I grappled with the question of whether the user had discovered the correct letter within a word, even though the word itself hadn't been established according to the flow chart.
 To address this, I revised the flow to indicate whether the given letter matched the correct word and, if not, whether it existed within the word before proceeding through the loop.